cosmoinin/MGPT/README.md

 ## References

-If you use this code please cite the following papers:
+If you use this code please cite the following two papers:

 1. Alejandro Aviles and Jorge-Luis Cervantes-Cota [Phys.
 Rev. D 96, 123526 (2017)] https://arxiv.org/abs/1705.10719

-2. Alejandro Aviles, Mario Alberto Rodriguez-Meza, Josue De-Santiago, and Jorge-Luis Cervantes-Cota [arXiv:1809.07713]
+2. Alejandro Aviles, Mario Alberto Rodriguez-Meza, Josue De-Santiago, and Jorge-Luis Cervantes-Cota https://arxiv.org/abs/1809.07713

 For the theory in LCDM  see the following papers: